terdelyi/phanstatic/README.md

 php ./vendor/bin/phanstatic preview
 ```

-This will start PHP's built-in server at `localhost` with port `8000` and makes the files from the `dist` available in a
+This will start PHP's built-in server at `localhost` with port `8000` and make the files from the `dist` available in a
 browser.

 You can override the default host (`--host`) and the port (`--port`) settings if necessary.

 ## Configuration

-For starter all you need is a `content/pages` directory in the root of your project which contains `.php` files or a
+As a starter all you need is a `content/pages` directory in the root of your project which contains `.php` files.

-`content/collections/{collectionName}` with `.md` files.
+Optionally, you can also place a configuration file under `content/config.php` which must return a `Config` object like

-Optionally, you can place a configuration file under `content/config.php` which must return a `Config` object:
+this:

 ```php
 use Terdelyi\Phanstatic\Config\ConfigBuilder;